 Original vegetation within the Duri landscape was assessed by Banks (2001) to have been open woodland and closed grasslands.
-The woodlands consisted mainly of various Eucalypt species, but also included acacia species and other moderate growth bushes and shrubs.
+The woodlands consisted mainly of various eucalypt species, but also included acacia species and other moderated growth bushes and shrubs.
 The closed grasslands were mainly plains grass (Stripa aristigulumis).
-The Goonoo Goonoo landscape shares a similar vegetation profile, though with noted heavy infestations of introduced Willow (Banks 2001:198).
 The current landscape has since been heavily cleared and extensively cultivated.
 Currently the Development Area has thick plains grass coverage.

-REVIEW OF HISTORIC IMAGERY AND MAPPING 6.
+6. REVIEW OF HISTORIC IMAGERY AND MAPPING